 Hire Veterans Today

-The Department of Veterans Affairs created the Veterans Employment Center to help connect employers and veterans who are seeking employment.
+The U.S. Department of Veterans Affairs created the Veterans Employment Center to help connect employers and veterans who are seeking employment.

-What Types of Jobs are in the Solar Industry?
+What Types of Jobs Are in the Solar Industry?

 Jobs exist in the solar industry for veterans from all backgrounds.
 Here are some of the most popular solar professions: